 How this artist used Google Earth to craft a record-setting wedding proposal

-In 2008, Tokyo resident Yasushi 'Yassan' Takahashi knew he wanted to propose to his girlfriend, Natsuki.
+In 2008, Tokyo resident Yasushi "Yassan" Takahashi knew he wanted to propose to his girlfriend, Natsuki.
 He just wasn't sure how.

-Then one day he stumbled across GPS art: the act of creating a large-scale digital drawing by travelling with a GPS device along a predetermined route.
+Then one day he stumbled across GPS art: the act of creating a large-scale digital drawing by traveling with a GPS device along a predetermined route.
 When the route is uploaded to a mapping tool like Google Earth, a form takes shape.

-Yassan had an idea: what if he planned a route across the entirety of Japan that spelled 'Marry me' and presented his completed trip on Google Earth as his proposal?
+Yassan had an idea: What if he planned a route across the entirety of Japan that spelled "Marry Me" and presented his completed trip on Google Earth as his proposal?
 He set off in June, quitting his job and embarking on a meticulously planned journey from the island of Hokkaido to the shores of Kagoshima.

-Some six months and 4,451 miles later, his 'Marry me' drawing was complete.
+Some six months and 4,451 miles later, his "Marry Me" drawing was complete.
 The proposal landed him the Guinness World Record for the largest GPS drawing in history.

 Now Yassan is one of a growing number of people who create GPS art with tools like Google Earth and Google Street View.

 Part of the appeal is its unique fusion of drawing and travel.
 Runners and cyclists use it as motivation to change up their routes, while others enjoy the creative challenge of drawing anything from pigeons and dinosaurs to fictional characters.

 The end result is limited only by what people can dream up – and where their feet can take them.
 Explore a gallery of GPS art created by other artists from around the world.